Prairie-hills Junior High School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 10%)

-- Prairie-hills Junior High School's student population of 884 students has stayed relatively flat over five school years.
+- Prairie-hills Junior High School's student population of 906 students has grown by 5% over five school years.

 |Grades Offered||Grades 6-8|